YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BADLOCKNEST, Unsupported nesting of LOCK commands

-Run Time Error: YottaDB/GT.M detected a LOCK (or ZALLOCATE) argument using an extrinsic function that performed other LOCK (or ZALLOCATE) operations, which it could not safely nest.
+Run Time Error: YottaDB detected a LOCK (or ZALLOCATE) argument using an extrinsic function that performed other LOCK (or ZALLOCATE) operations, which it could not safely nest.

 Action: Revise the code to avoid such a construct.
 Note that YottaDB recommends avoiding this code pattern as it can produce unintended results that YottaDB does not detect.